 For more information on the many benefits of this fruit, read “Health Benefits of Apples.”

-You can buy the Arkansas Black Apple tree at Nature Hills Nursery online.
-The company says that this tree sells out quickly, so be sure you order early.
+You can buy the Arkansas Black Apple tree at Stark Bro’s or Nature Hills Nursery online.
+This tree sells out quickly, so be sure you order early.

 Where To Buy the Fruit